the-jenkins-x-files/scully/README.md

 ### Dev env

-- `npm start`
+- `npm run dev`

-When your running `npm start`, you can add an env variables
+When your running `npm run dev`, you can add an env variables

 - `SERVER` (string): url of the mulder instance.
 Default: `http://127.0.0.1:8080`